 Key Players & Strategies

 The industrial waste water treatment market consists of major vendors such as Xylem Inc.; Feralco Group; Hydrite Chemical Co.; Aries Chemical; Veolia Environnement SA; DowDuPont Inc.; Suez Environment SA; Kurita Water Industries Ltd.; Pentair Plc.; Ecolab Inc.; Calgon Carbon Corporation; Evoqua Water Technologies; and 3M.

-According to the Acumen Research and Consulting, The global industrial wastewater treatment market value is expected to reach around US$ 16.5 billion by 2026.
+According to Acumen Research and Consulting, the industrial wastewater treatment market value is anticipated to be worth around US$ 16.5 billion in 2026.

 The industrial wastewater treatment market is anticipated to grow over 4.5% CAGR during the forecast period 2019 to 2026.